constellation-app/constellation/CoreInteractiveGraph/release/modules/ext/docs/CoreInteractiveGraph/src/au/gov/asd/tac/constellation/graph/interaction/composite-nodes.md

 To create a composite node by correlation, simply click Tools -&gt; Composite Correlation Nodes.
 Two nodes are considered correlated if at least one transaction connecting them is of type "Correlation".
-Multiple nodes chained by correlation are compsited together.
+Multiple nodes chained by correlation are composited together.

 <br />
 <div style="text-align: center">